hazelcast/hazelcast-code-samples/hazelcast-integration/kubernetes/samples/external-client/README.md

 ## Configure Hazelcast cluster on Kubernetes

 As the first step, you need to start Hazelcast cluster in such a way that each member is exposed with a separate public IP/port.
 In Kubernetes PODs can be accessed from outside only via services, so the configuration requires creating a separate service (LoadBalancer or NodePort) for each Hazelcast member POD.
-The simplest way to do it is to use [Metacontroller](https://metacontroller.app/) plugin with [Service-Per-Pod](https://github.com/GoogleCloudPlatform/metacontroller/tree/master/examples/service-per-pod) Decorator Controller.
+The simplest way to achieve it is to use [Metacontroller](https://metacontroller.app/) plugin with [Service-Per-Pod](https://github.com/GoogleCloudPlatform/metacontroller/tree/master/examples/service-per-pod) Decorator Controller.

 ### 1. Install Metacontroller plugin